 Code of Ethics

-This Code of Ethics is the most recently enacted Code of Ethics of the IBBA by its Board of Governors and replace any previous versions.
-This Code of Ethics is for use by all business brokers and abided by Members of the IBBA as a means of establishing uniform ethical practices when providing business brokerage services.
+This Code of Ethics is the most recently enacted Code of Ethics of the IBBA® by its Board of Governors and replaces any previous versions.
+This Code of Ethics is for use by all business brokers and recommended to all Members as a means of furthering professionalism and excellence when providing business brokerage services.

-While the Code of Ethics establishes obligations that may be higher or different than those mandated by law, in any instances where the Code of Ethics and the law conflict, the obligations of the law must take precedence.
+While the Code of Ethics establishes obligations that may be higher or different than those mandated by law, in any instances where the Code of Ethics and the law conflict, the IBBA recommends that the obligations and precedents of the law must take precedence.

-Business brokers and the IBBA Members support entrepreneurship, and the concept that the investment risks of owning a business deserve a straightforward professional and honest presentation to both seller and buyer.
+Business brokers and IBBA Members strive to support entrepreneurship, and the concept that the investment risks of owning a business deserve a straightforward, professional and honest presentation to both seller and buyer.

-This Code of Ethics imposes obligations beyond those of ordinary commerce.
-Business brokers and specifically Members of the IBBA, must be zealous in maintaining and improving ethical practices and sharing with their fellow business brokers and Members a common responsibility for integrity and honor in their business transactions.
+This Code of Ethics suggests obligations beyond those of ordinary commerce.
+Business brokers, and specifically Members of the IBBA, strive to be zealous in maintaining and improving ethical practices and sharing with their fellow business brokers and Members a common responsibility for integrity and honor in their business transactions.

-In recognition and appreciation of their obligations to clients, customers, the public, and each other, business brokers must continuously strive to become and remain informed on issues affecting the sale and purchase of businesses and be willing to share their experience with others.
-Business brokers and Members must strive to eliminate practices which may damage the public, clients, customers, industry/profession, or which might discredit or bring dishonor to the business brokerage profession.
+In recognition and appreciation of their obligations to clients, customers, the public, and each other, business brokers continuously strive to become and remain informed on issues affecting the sale and purchase of businesses and are willing to share their experience with others.
+Business brokers and Members strive to eliminate practices that may damage the public, clients, customers, and industry/profession, or which might discredit or bring dishonor to the business brokerage profession.

-Business brokers must urge sole and exclusive representation of clients, not attempt to gain any unfair advantage over competitors, and refrain from making unsolicited comments about other practitioners.
+Business brokers strive to urge sole and exclusive representation of clients, not attempt to gain any unfair advantage over competitors, and refrain from making unsolicited comments about other practitioners.

-Business brokers must pledge to observe the spirit of this Code of Ethics in all of their activities and to conduct their business in accordance with the tenets set forth below:
+Business brokers strive to observe the spirit of this Code of Ethics in all activities and to conduct their business in accordance with the tenets set forth below: